Money BasicsManaging Money

 The gift of progress: Improving your quality of life

-Now that you’re free of bad debt and you have an emergency fund set aside, you can consider using the 13th-month bonus to make a major purchase (or use it as a downpayment) that helps you improve your lifestyle.
+If you’re free of debt and have an emergency fund set aside, you can consider using the 13th-month bonus to make a major purchase (or use it as a downpayment) that helps you improve your lifestyle.

 The gift of protection: Securing yourself and your loved ones

-If you’re the breadwinner, then one of the most selfless things you can do is to invest your 13th-month pay in insurance for your family, so that they don’t have to worry about money, should something happen to you.
+If you’re the breadwinner in the family, then one of the most selfless things you can do is invest your 13th-month pay in insurance for your loved ones.
+Insurance offers peace of mind, so you and your loved ones don’t have to worry about money should something happen to you.

 If you’re going to buy insurance, you should put your hard-earned money in an institution that prioritizes your family’s best interest.
-AXA Philippines offers both health and life insurance that are designed based on what type of financial protection you and your family needs.
+AXA Philippines offers both health and life insurance that caters to different financial needs and goals.

 The gift of growth: Investing for bigger goals

-If you’re not worrying about bad debts, building an emergency fund, and setting aside money to help protect yourself and your family, then consider investing your money.
+If you’re not worrying about bad debt, building an emergency fund, or setting aside money to help protect yourself and your family, then consider investing your year-end pay.

 When you invest, you put money that you could have otherwise spent in a financial vehicle that can grow.
 Depending on the type of investment you’re making, an investment comes with returns but with inherent risk as well.